 When it’s been enough of fun in the sun, one can get some rest and lay on the grass in the shadow of the trees that grow there.
 There are also other facilities like one more pool, a beach volleyball court and ping pong tables, but I haven’t taken advantage of them (yet).
 There’s also a restaurant and a buffet, but I would recommend rather taking some snacks & drinks from home and enjoying the perfect picnic.

 Marlena’s summary: “The perfect place for chilling with a bit of luxury.
-Sun, heat, blue water and even bluer sky – sweet laziness… If you spend summer in the city, put your swimming costume on!”
+Sun, heat, blue water and even bluer sky – sweet laziness… If you´re spending summer in the city, put your swimwear on!”

 It gets crowded in the afternoon, so get there early to enjoy the peacefulness of this place… and take these perfect insta pics.